 Sutton, GJ & Bitmead, RR 2000, 'Performance and computational implementation of nonlinear model predictive control on a submarine' in Nonlinear Model Predictive Control, Birkhäuser Basel, pp. 461-472.

-Liu, RP, Sutton, GJ & Collings, IB 2013, 'Power save with Offset Listen Interval for IEEE 802.11ah Smart Grid communications', IEEE International Conference on Communications, IEEE International Conference on Communications, IEEE, Budapest, Hungary, pp. 4488-4492.View/Download from: UTS OPUS or Publisher's site
+Liu, RP, Sutton, GJ & Collings, IB 2013, 'Power save with Offset Listen Interval for IEEE 802.11ah Smart Grid communications', IEEE International Conference on Communications, IEEE International Conference on Communications, IEEE, Budapest, Hungary, pp. 4488-4492.View/Download from: Publisher's site

 Communication is an enabling technology for the efficient control and management of next-generation Smart Grids.
 Energy conservation of the communication devices is essential for future large scale deployment of Smart Grid communication networks.
 However, existing power save protocols experience high contention in Smart Grid communication networks that have a large number of nodes and periodic traffic.
 We design a new energy conservation protocol, Power Save with Offset Listen Interval (PS-OLi), to address such contention problems.
 PS-OLi avoids message collisions by controlling the station wake up time with a calculated offset.
 A new analytical model is developed to characterize the power save performance of networks with periodic traffic.
 Simulation results show that our analytical model accurately predicts the collision probability and packet delay.
 We use our model to evaluate the energy efficiency of PS-OLi and standard power save protocols.
 Our results show that PS-OLi extends the lifetime of a Smart Grid communication network by more than 10%. © 2013 IEEE.

-Liu, RP, Sutton, GJ, Yang, X & Collings, IB 2011, 'Modelling QoS performance of IEEE 802.11 DCF under practical channel fading conditions', IEEE International Conference on Communications, IEEE International Conference on Communications, IEEE, Kyoto, Japan.View/Download from: UTS OPUS or Publisher's site
+Liu, RP, Sutton, GJ, Yang, X & Collings, IB 2011, 'Modelling QoS performance of IEEE 802.11 DCF under practical channel fading conditions', IEEE International Conference on Communications, IEEE International Conference on Communications, IEEE, Kyoto, Japan.View/Download from: Publisher's site

 We consider the impacts of channel fading on the quality of service (QoS) performance of the IEEE 802.11 system.
 Traditional 2-D Markov chain models, while suitable for throughput analysis, are unable to capture the QoS performance due to the lack of a proper queueing model.
 We present a 3-D Markov chain queueing model that incorporates channel fading effects and solve the Markov chain efficiently with our Collapsed Transition onto Basis approach.
 In doing so, we are able to investigate important QoS measures, packet delay and loss, as well as throughput, for a 802.11 system under practical channel fading conditions.
 The analytical results are validated by extensive simulations.
 Our 3-D model offers new insights in channel fading effects on system capacity and QoS performance.
 We demonstrate that our 3-D model can also be used to provides guidelines for traffic control. © 2011 IEEE.